“Happy we who can bask in this warm September sun.” –Henry David Thoreau

 Materials Fee: none

 Instructor Julie Tallard Johnson (MSW, LCSW) is a licensed psychotherapist who has maintained a private counseling and consultation service—Healing Services on the River—in Prairie du Sac, WI since 1995.
 She is author of 10 psycho-spiritual books, which have received many positive reviews and awards including 3 Roundtable awards, Best Youth Book from the New York Library, and the Independent Book Award for Best Multicultural Book for Youth for The Thundering Years: Rituals and Sacred Wisdom for Teens (His Holiness the Dalai Lama wrote a piece for this book).
 Teen Psychic: Developing Your Intuitive and Spiritual Powers received a Star Review in Publisher’s Weekly and remains one of her most popular books with young readers.
-Wheel of Initiation: Practices for Releasing Your Inner Light is based on her popular initiation course for adults.
-Her most recent title, The Zero Point Agreement: How to Be Who You Already Are, is due out Nov 15, 2013.
+Wheel of Initiation: Practices for Releasing Your Inner Light is based on her popular initiation course for adults, and The Zero Point Agreement: How to Be Who You Already Are is a practical guide to stop searching for meaning by creating meaning from within.
 Julie has a popular online newsletter, The Meaning Maker, offering readers inspiration and resources based on 3 decades of studies and exploration into the psychology of creativity and the link between creativity and spirituality.
 She is a gifted teacher and counselor who enjoys inspiring others to live the creative life.
 She is presently seeking publication for her first novel.

 PLUS!
 UW-Madison Continuing Studies also hosts School of the Arts at Rhinelander July 19-23, 2014.
 Click to learn more»